-Definition Inheritance is cash, a right, or a non-cash item given to a person as a result of someone's death.
-Life insurance proceeds include: Payments from a life insurance company to the beneficiary of a policy upon the death of the insured; Payments to the owner of the policy when the policy is surrendered; or Accelerated life insurance payments.
-Death benefits include, but are not limited to, the following:Lump sum death benefits from SSA;
+Term Definition Inheritance Inheritance is cash, a right, or a non-cash item given to a person as a result of someone's death.
+Life Insurance Proceeds Life insurance proceeds include: Payments from a life insurance company to the beneficiary of a policy upon the death of the insured; Payments to the owner of the policy when the policy is surrendered; or Accelerated life insurance payments.
+Death Benefits Death benefits include, but are not limited to, the following: Lump sum death benefits from SSA;

-Railroad Retirement burial benefits;
+• Railroad Retirement burial benefits;

-VA burial benefits;
+• VA burial benefits;

-Inheritances in cash or in-kind; or
+• Inheritances in cash or in-kind; or

-Cash or in-kind gifts given by relativ friends, or a community group to ass with expenses related to the death.
+• Cash or in-kind gifts given by relatives, friends, or a community group to assist with expenses related to the death.